Knowledge Skills Overview

 How knowledge skills work

 Knowledge skills enable users to ask questions and get answers from spreadsheet data that you upload and map to templates.
 These templates correspond to different use cases.
-The following are a few examples of templates:
+The following list shows a few examples of templates:

 - How To template – "Alexa, how do I log on to the Wi-Fi?"